Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations

 {$^1$Departamento de F{\'i}sica, Universidad de Oviedo, C. Federico Garc{\'i}a Lorca 18, 33007 Oviedo, Spain\\ $^2$Instituto Universitario de Ciencias y Tecnolog{\'i}as Espaciales de Asturias (ICTEA), C. Independencia 13, 33004 Oviedo, Spain\\ $^3$Departamento de Matematicas, Universidad de Oviedo, C. Federico Garcia Lorca 18, 33007 Oviedo, Spain\\ $^4$Departamento de Inform{\'a}tica, Universidad de Oviedo, Edificio Departamental 1.
 Campus de Viesques s/n, 33204 Gij{\'o}n, Spain\\ $^5$Escuela de Ingeniería de Minas, Energ{\'i}a y Materiales, Independencia 13, 33004 Oviedo, Spain}

-\abstract {Point Sources are one of the main contaminants to the recovery of Cosmic Microwave Background signal at small scales, and their careful detection will be important for the next generation of Cosmic Microwave Background experiments like CORE.} {We want to develop a method based on Fully Convolutional Networks to detect sources in realistic simulations and compare its performance against one of the most used point source detection method in this context, the Mexican Hat wavelet 2 (MHW2).
-The frequencies for our analysis are the 143, 217 and 353 GHz Planck channels.} {We produce realistic simulations of Point Sources at each frequency taking into account potential contaminating signals as the Cosmic Microwave Background, the Cosmic Infrared Background, the Galactic thermal emission and the instrumental noise.
-We first produce a set of training simulations a 217 GHz to train the network.
-Then we apply both the neural network and the wavelet to recover the point sources in the validating simulations at all the frequencies, comparing the results by estimating the reliability, completeness and flux density estimation accuracy.} {In the extra-galactic region with a 30$^\circ$ galactic cut, the neural network successfully recover point sources with 90\% of completeness corresponding to 300, 139 and 227 mJy for 143, 217 and 353 GHz respectively.
-On the same validation simulations, the wavelet with a 3$\sigma$ flux density detection limit, recover point sources till 224, 124 and 154 mJy at the 90\% completeness.
-To reduce the amount of spurious sources, we also apply a safer 4$\sigma$ flux density detection limit increasing the 90\% of completeness levels: 298, 173 and 227 mJy.
-In all cases the neural network produce a much lower number of spurious sources with respect the MHW2.
-As expected, the results on spurious sources for both techniques worsen when increasing the frequency or reducing the galactic cut to 10$^\circ$.} {Our results suggests that the neural networks are a very promising approach to detect point sources using data from Cosmic Microwave Background experiments, providing overall better results with respect to the more usual filtering approaches.}
+\abstract {Point sources are one of the main contaminants to the recovery of the cosmic microwave background signal at small scales, and their careful detection will be important for the next generation of cosmic microwave background experiments like LiteBird.} {We want to develop a method based on fully convolutional networks to detect sources in realistic simulations, and to compare its performance against one of the most used point source detection method in this context, the Mexican hat wavelet 2 (MHW2).
+The frequencies for our analysis are the 143, 217, and 353 GHz Planck channels.} {We produce realistic simulations of point sources at each frequency taking into account potential contaminating signals as the cosmic microwave background, the cosmic infrared background, the Galactic thermal emission, the thermal Sunyaev-Zel'dovich effect, and the instrumental and point source shot noises.
+We first produce a set of training simulations at 217 GHz to train the neural network that we named PoSeIDoN.
+Then we apply both PoSeIDoN and the MHW2 to recover the point sources in the validating simulations at all the frequencies, comparing the results by estimating the reliability, completeness, and flux density estimation accuracy.
+Moreover, the receiver operating characteristic (ROC) curves are computed in order to asses the methods'performance.} {In the extra-galactic region with a 30$^\circ$ galactic cut, the neural network successfully recovers point sources at 90\% completeness corresponding to 253, 126, and 250 mJy for 143, 217, and 353 GHz respectively.
+In the same validation simulations the wavelet with a 3$\sigma$ flux density detection limit recovers point sources up to 181, 102, and 153 mJy at 90\% completeness.
+To reduce the number of spurious sources, we also apply a safer 4$\sigma$ flux density detection limit, the same as in the \textit{Planck} catalogues, increasing the 90\% completeness levels: 235, 137, and 192 mJy.
+In all cases PoSeIDoN produces a much lower number of spurious sources with respect to MHW2.
+As expected, the results on spurious sources for both techniques worsen when reducing the galactic cut to 10$^\circ$.} {Our results suggest that using neural networks is a very promising approach for detecting point sources using data from cosmic microwave background experiments, providing overall better results in dealing with spurious sources with respect to the more usual filtering approaches.
+Moreover, PoSeIDoN gives competitive results even at the 217 GHz nearby channels where the network was not trained.}

 \keywords{Techniques: image processing -- cosmic background radiation -- Submillimeter: galaxies }